 [Note: On March 22 2019, Louis suffered a major heart attack.
 But he's 100% heathy now.
-To learn more about the heart attack and check out Louis' interviews about that incident--and the trio CD, which was released at that time--go to the April 7, 2019 entry under the "News" tab at this website.]
+To learn more about the heart attack and check out Louis' interviews about that incident and his trio CD (which was released just weeks afterward)--go to the April 7, 2019 entry under the "News" tab at this website.]